 The procedure for developing a schedule of course offerings for upcoming semesters is as

-follows: The Department Chairperson shall consult with the Department’s Educational Policy Committee and in conjunction with that Committee, shall develop a schedule of proposed course offerings, specific course titles, the number of courses to be offered each semester as well as their time and proposed campus locations.
+follows: The Department Chairperson shall consult with the Department’s Educational Policy Committee and in conjunction with that Committee, shall develop a schedule of proposed course offerings, specific course titles, the number of courses and sections to be offered each semester as well as their time and proposed campus locations.
 If a department does not have an Educational Policy Committee, the Chairperson shall consult with one of the Committees referred to in paragraph 4.03 of the University Statutes.
 The Department Chairperson shall review the proposed course schedule with the Dean.
-The Department Chair shall verify in writing to the Dean that he/she has consulted with the Educational Policy Committee in developing her/his recommendations, or in unusual cases, state why it was impractical to do so.
+The Department Chairperson shall verify in writing to the Dean that he/she has consulted with the Educational Policy Committee in developing her/his recommendations, or in unusual cases, state why it was impractical to do so.
 If the Dean rejects the Chairperson’s recommendation, the Dean will state in writing the reasons for doing so.
 The Department Chairperson will then consult with the Department Educational Policy Committee, if practicable, to develop further recommendations for consideration by the Dean.
 Any reasonable change by the Dean shall be final.

 Procedure for Course Assignments